IPS-Eye-White

 Therefore, as through one man sin entered into the world, and death through sin; and so death passed unto all men, for that all sinned

-Many have come to the conclusion that Paul had to be talking about a "spiritual death" in this passage, primarily because in Genesis 2:17, God tells Adam that in the day he eats of the forbidden fruit he will "surely die".
-However, as we well know, both Adam and Eve ate of the tree but went on to have several sons.
-While we do not know how old Eve was when she died, Adam lived to the ripe old age of 930 (Genesis 5:5).
-Therefore, as the argument usually goes, since Adam's physical death does not occur "in the day" that he sinned, God must have been speaking of a spiritual death, or a separation from Him.
-The first evidence of this "spiritual death", or broken fellowship with God, is said to be when Adam and Eve "hid themselves from the presence of the Lord God" in the garden.
+It is commonly assumed that in this passage Paul had to be talking about a "spiritual death", primarily because in Genesis 2:17, God tells Adam that in the day he eats of the forbidden fruit he would "surely die".
+However, as we well know, both Adam and Eve ate of the tree but lived to have several sons.
+Although we do not know how old Eve was when she died, Adam lived to the ripe old age of 930 (Genesis 5:5).

 but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die."
 (Genesis 2:17 NASB)